Short Synchronizing Words for Random Automata: Proof of Lemma

 \item[-] $u_2,v_2\notin \cE_{t_1}$.
 Expose $P_2$ which is clearly not determined.
+We first assume that $v_2$ is a $\sigma_2$-lower-record.
 By Lemma~\ref{lemma:thread_short_cycle}, the probability of $\hE_1$ is $\tO(n^{-1/2})$.
 Let $t_2$ be the time after exposing $P_2$.
 Note that $P_1$ has length at least $k$.
 After exposing $P_1$, but before revealing $Q$, one of the following cases hold:

 \begin{itemize} \item[-] There is a vertex of in-degree at least $2$ in the first $k$ steps of $P_1$.
 By our assumption, $u_2\notin \cE_{t_2}$, $v_2\notin \cE_{t_2}^*$ and $v_2$ does not appear inside $P_1$.
 We can thus apply Lemma~\ref{lemma:findpath4} to obtain a probability of $O(n^{-3/2})$ for the existence of $P_1$ of a given length $t'$.
-Taking into account the lower record in $\hE_2$, we obtain a contribution of
+Taking into account the lower-record in $\hE_2$, we obtain a contribution of

 which together with the contribution of $\hE_1$ gives the bound $\tO(n^{-2})$.

 \item[-] There is no vertex of in-degree at least $2$ in the first $k$ steps of $P_1$.
 We first consider the case $Q=[\arrows{u_2}{r_2}{w_1}{v_2}{s_2}]$.
 We apply Lemma~\ref{lemma:P1_enhanced} to $P_1$ to get that the probability of $\hE_2$ is $\tO(1/n)$.
 Let $t_3$ be the time after exposing $P_1$.
 In $\cE_{t_3}$, $u_2$ is at the start of a path of length $k$ with vertices of in- and out-degree $1$ (there is no in-degree at least $2$ by assumption, and since the in-degree of $u_2$ is $0$, there is also no out-degree at least $2$).
 Since $P_1$ has length $k$ and finished at $v_2$, $v_2$ cannot appear in the first $k$ steps of $P_1$, in particular $Q$ is not determined.
 Lemma~\ref{lemma:findpath2} gives that the probability of $\hE_3$ is at most $\tO(n^{-1/2})$.
 The total contribution of this case is $O(n^{-2})$, as required.